 James placed his hand on hers comfortingly.
 "No one's going to look at you as the bad guy, Lily."

 Lily jerked her hand away quickly and glanced around to make sure no one saw that.
-"I was the reason you broke up with her, James," she grumbled.
+"I was the reason you broke up with her, James," she sighed.
 She grabbed her books off the table and stood up.
-"So the bad guy is exactly how everyone is going to look at me as," she snapped, before whirling around and walking out of the Great Hall.
+"So the bad guy is exactly how everyone is going to look at me as," she added, before whirling around and walking out of the Great Hall.

 James' mouth hung open, completely baffled.
 "What just happened here?" he murmured.

 "Your girlfriend just ran out and you're still sitting at the table," Riley pointed out, giving him a look of disbelief.

 "Oh shit!"
 James cried.
 He jumped up from the table, slung his bag over his shoulder and with a quick 'good-bye,' chased after her.

 He ran into her just a few feet outside of the Great Hall.
 "Lily, hold on!" he cried, grabbing her arm.